 Avoid Soffit Downlights

 Recessed soffit downlights are not the best way to light a home.
-Soffit downlights miss important architectural features such as gables and dormers, they're typically too close to the homes facade resulting in unattractive and hot streaks of light running down the home and they produce glare which is distracting.
+Soffit downlights miss important architectural features such as gables and dormers, they're typically too close to the home's facade, resulting in unattractive and hot streaks of light running down the home.
+They also produce a distracting glare.
 Soffit downlights make a home look like it's blasting off to outer space!

 Flood lights create glare and they're usually overly bright.
 We always suggest limiting the use of flood lights when building a home.
 When downlighting is necessary, consider downlighting with a fixture that has a glare shield so only the lighting effect is visible (not the source of light).
 Downlighting should be soft and attractive, not bright and invasive.